-In addition to the positioner functions with trapezoidal profile, digital lock, spindle orientation, stepper motor emulation, torque control and acceleration control, the HPD drive also has an internal pico-PLC.
+In addition to the positioner functions with Trapezoidal Profile, Digital Lock, Spindle Orientation, Stepper Motor Emulation, Torque Control and Acceleration Control, the HPD N drive also has an internal pico-PLC.
 The pico-PLC adopts the most diffused industrial programming standards and offers considerable freedom for use of inputs and outputs.
 It also enables users to develop a range of additional functions that are not among the basic features of the drive.

-The HPD drive is complete with an RS-422/RS-485 serial interface which can be used for configuration, monitoring, or simultaneous transmission of commands to a multiple system comprising up to 32 HPD drives.
+The HPD N drive is complete with an RS-422/RS-485 Serial Interface which can be used for configuration, monitoring, or simultaneous transmission of commands to a multiple system comprising up to 32 HPD N drives.

-In addition to the above functionality, the HPD drive is designed as an open system with the facility to accommodate hardware and software expansion cards.
-For further information on currently available expansion cards contact Parker Hannifin S.p.A. - Divisione S.B.C. directly or your local Dealer.
+In addition to the above functionality, the HPD N drive is designed as an open system with the facility to accommodate hardware and software expansion cards.
+For further information on currently available expansion cards contact S.B.C.
+Elettronica directly or your Local Dealer.